KusumaKrish15/Comic-Book.DB/docs/api/Post-comic.md

 A JSON object containing the properties of the comic book to be added.

 ### cURL example
-Shows creating a new comic book titled "Batman".
+Shows creating a new comic book titled "Batman."

 ```
 curl -X POST \